pumpkin-py/pumpkin-py/docs/development/translations.rst

 	...

 Because the members and guilds can set their language preference we have to tell the translation function the source of the context, so it can pick the right language.
-We do this by using the ``Context`` nextcord supplies with every command call:
+We do this by using the ``Context`` discord supplies with every command call:

 .. code-block:: python3